Testimonials & Gratitude

 Without you, none of this would be possible.
 I want to especially thank absolutely everyone for their patience and support this past couple of years, helping me through the ups and downs, and for understanding my need to 'hibernate' to keep my nose to the grindstone while working on the business plan, grant applications, Tobacco licencing issues, and development of this website.
 VERY special thanks to my wonderful partner Bernard for his love, patience, technical writing skills, and the countless meals served to me at my desk.

-Last but definitely not least, I offer huge gratitude to TLTP's hardworking, truly amazing employees and TOR reps, Kate, Cynthia, Kira, Tracey, Tamara, Lucas, Francine and John Henri.
+Last but definitely not least, I offer huge gratitude to TLTP's hard working and truly amazing staff: Kate, Kira, Tracey, Bernard, Connie, Carol, Francine and John Henri.
 I could not ask for a better team.
-I love you all!!
+Much love to you all!!

 I am writing to express full support for Ms. Karen Bisson’s application to the Women Entrepreneurship Fund.